 - Finally, frittatas are first cooked on the stovetop before being transferred to the oven to finish cooking; quiche and crustless quiche are cooked entirely in the oven.

-Quiche can be served hot out of the oven, at room temperature, or at room temperature for breakfast, lunch, or dinner.
-I like to serve my quiche with,
+Quiche can be served hot out of the oven or at room temperature.
+I often serve my quiche with,

 Have you tried making this Crustless Quiche Recipe?